AriFordsham/GHCWiki/commentary/g-so-c-cabal-nix.md

 [](http://www.well-typed.com/blog/aux/images/cabal-hell/install-example1.png)

-There are situations where Cabal&rsquo;s chosen solution would involve reinstalling an existing version of a package but built with different dependencies.
+There are situations where Cabal's chosen solution would involve reinstalling an existing version of a package but built with different dependencies.
 In this example, after installing app-1.1, app-1.0 and other-0.1 will be broken.
-The root of the problem is having to delete &ndash; or if you like, mutate &ndash; package instances when installing new packages.
+The root of the problem is having to delete or mutate package instances when installing new packages.
 This is due to the limitation of only being able to have one instance of a package version installed at once.

 ## Type errors when using packages together